Air India Express Flight 812: Flight

-The flight departed Dubai International Airport at 01:06 GST (21:06 UTC).
+The flight had departed Dubai International Airport at 01:06 GST (21:06 UTC).
 It crashed upon landing at Mangalore International Airport at 06:05 IST (00:35 UTC).
 Situated in a hilly area, the airport is one of seven Indian airports designated as a "critical airfield" by the Directorate General of Civil Aviation, whose rules at critical airfields prohibit "supervised takeoffs and landings", i.e., only the captain (not the first officer) may pilot an aircraft during takeoff and landing.
 Both pilots had previous experience with this airport; Captain Glušica had landed at Mangalore 16 times, while First Officer Ahluwalia had flown to the airport 66 times.
 The airport is one of three airports in India having table top runways (the others being Kozhikode and Lengpui) that require heightened awareness and a very precise landing approach.

-Crash
+Accident

 After touching down on the 8033 ft runway 24, the plane overran and crashed down the hill at its far end.
-The final conversations between air traffic control (ATC) and the pilot prior to the landing showed no indication of distress.
+The final conversations between air traffic control (ATC) and the pilot prior to the landing showed initially no indication of distress, but the final report revealed that First Officer Ahluwalia said, "go around captain," unknowingly transmitting this on the ATC frequency.